cmdrkotori/qemu-scripts/README.md

 Perform any minor tweaking to its json config as needed, then run your virtual machine.

->./run.py win7 basic
+>sudo -E ./run.py win7 basic

 Or if you are brave, use the legacy script.
 If you have a more exotic setup you may also want to edit this script to your liking instead.

->./launch.py win7 basic
+>sudo -E ./launch.py win7 basic

 ## Caveats